 Lawyers that accelerate their legal research using RAG to extract relevant text from a huge corpus of case law and auto-generate a succinct and well-referenced legal summary.

+The main purpose of this blog post is to show that RAG is easily enabled via the Select AI RAG functionality that is provided by the Oracle Autonomous Database (ADB) that, in this example, will be launched in Oracle Cloud Infrastructure (OCI) aka Oracle cloud.

 RAG Pipeline

-Figure 1 shows the Oracle Cloud Infrastructure (OCI) architecture utilized by the RAG pipeline detailed here.
-First, the RAG admin deposits all desired documents in a knowledge base that, in this example, is an OCI Object Store bucket.
-The RAG admin then launches a job that (i) splits each document into multiple chunks of text that are typically a few sentences long, (ii) sends each chunk into an embedding model that recasts the text chunk as a vector encoding—noting that a vector is simply a list of numerical values that preserves the text chunk’s semantic meaning—and (iii) stores the text chunk alongside its vector in a vector database.
-And this blog post will show that this job is easily launched via simple code that the RAG admin executes within OCI’s Autonomous Data Warehouse (ADW).
-That ADW instance will serve as this RAG solution’s vector database, and that ADW job will also interact with a few other OCI services, namely Object Store and the GenAI service, as well as the OML and APEX subservices that are provided by ADW (see Figure 1) and are detailed below.
+Figure 1 shows the OCI architecture that will be utilized by the Select AI RAG solution that will be deployed by the following.
+First, the RAG admin deposits all desired documents into a knowledge base that is staged in the OCI Object Store bucket seen in Figure 1.
+The RAG admin then launches a job that (i) splits each document into multiple chunks of text that are typically a few sentences long, (ii) sends each chunk into an embedding model that recasts the text chunk as a vector encoding (noting that a vector is simply a list of numerical values that represents the text chunk’s semantic meaning), and (iii) stores the text chunk alongside its vector in a vector database table.
+The following will also show that job is easily launched via simple code that the RAG admin executes within ADB, which will also serve as this RAG solution’s vector database.
+That ADB job also interacts with a few other OCI services, namely Object Store and the GenAI service, as well as the Oracle Machine Learning (OML) notebook and APEX subservices that are provided by ADB and are detailed below; see Figure 1.
 Readers interested in rebuilding this RAG pipeline within their OCI tenancy are also referred to this archive that provides all instructions and codes.

-To use this RAG solution, the user enters a request, which can be a question or a command, into a frontend interface, and this example uses APEX, Figure 1.
-That frontend passes the request to ADW that then calls the embedding model (provided by the GenAI box of Figure 1) which recasts that request as a vector.
-That vector database then performs a vector similarity search to find the top N text chunks that are most semantically similar to the user’s request.
-Those N text chunks are context documents, and that context is forwarded to the large language model (LLM, also proved by GenAI service of Figure 1) with these instructions: use the context to fulfil the user’s request.
-Which instructs the LLM to use the relevant proprietary business context that is stored in the RAG knowledge base to answer the user’s question.
-And prevents the LLM from using its internal knowledge (which is always out-of-date by months or more, can be incomplete, and is drawn from public-domain sources that can differ significantly from the more germane up-to-date facts that are stored in the proprietary RAG knowledge base) to satisfy the user’s request.
+When using this RAG solution, the user enters a question or a command, aka the prompt, into a frontend interface, and this example uses APEX, Figure 1.
+That frontend passes the prompt to ADB that then calls the embedding model (provided by the GenAI box of Figure 1) to recast that prompt as a vector.
+The vector database then performs a vector similarity search to find the top N text chunks that are most semantically similar to the prompt.
+Those text chunks are context documents, and that context is forwarded to the LLM (which is also provided by GenAI service of Figure 1) with these instructions: use the context to satisfy the user’s prompt.
+Which instructs the LLM to use the relevant proprietary business context that is stored in the knowledge base to answer the user’s question.
+And prevents the LLM from using its internal knowledge (which is always out-of-date by months or more, can be incomplete, and is drawn from public-domain sources that can differ significantly from the more germane up-to-date facts that are stored in the proprietary knowledge base) to satisfy the user’s request.
 Instructing the LLM to be mindful of the context also reduces the chance that the LLM’s response will be speculative, incomplete, or a hallucination.